Byron-Selvage/ComDAS/README.md

-# CDAS
+# ComDAS

 ComDAS (Compressed DAS) is a companion package to DASCORE that adds support for compressed DAS data.
 ComDAS depends on DASCORE directly and is designed to extend DASCORE behavior.

 ## Features
 - IO support for `.zfp` file extensions containing DAS data compressed with the ZFP compression codec